-The majority of the cases were pregnant actresses on tour or working in the provinces, thrown out of work and abandoned by their employers with no means of support.
+The majority of the cases were pregnant Actresses – on tour or working in the provinces – thrown out of work and abandoned by their employers, with no means of support themselves.

-Fundraising was and still is a vital part of our work, beginning over 100 years ago with great tea parties at the Royal Albert Hall.
-AGMs held in West End theatres were so popular that there was standing room only and huge press coverage.
+Fundraising was, and remains, a vital part of our work – beginning over 100 years ago with magnificent Tea Parties at the Royal Albert Hall, with AGMs held in West End theatres proving so popular, that there was standing room only, which attracted huge press coverage.